Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Introduction

-The standard random forest (SRF) method is a complex algorithm due to its many data-driven components, which include different bootstrap subsamples of training data for each tree, a random subset of features at each split in each tree, an empirical criterion-driven choice of feature and location of split, and pruning trees to reduce overfitting.
+There is a wide array of theoretical results known in the literature for various versions of random forest.
+These results vary by assumptions on the particular random forest version used and asymptotic or nonasymptotic nature of the results (See \cite{biau2016random,scornet2025theory} for comprehensive reviews on theoretical results for random forest).
+The standard random forest (SRF) method is a complex algorithm due to its many data-driven components, which include different bootstrap subsamples of training data for each tree, a random subset of features at each split in each tree, an empirical criterion-driven choice of feature and location of split in a greedy algorithm, and pruning trees to reduce overfitting.
 Therefore, a statistical theoretical analysis of the full method is quite difficult, and researchers have focused on theoretically understanding various components and special cases of the method.
-Nevertheless, these analyses of some versions of random forest have led to remarkable insight into the working of random forest and tree-based methods in general (See \cite{biau2016random,scornet2025theory} for comprehensive reviews on theoretical results for random forest).
-In a seminal paper, \cite{biau2012analysis} analyzed and proved upper bounds on the MSE of a special case of the method called ``centered random forest'' (CRF), which was first introduced by \cite{breiman2004consistency}.
+Nevertheless, these analyses of some versions of random forest have led to remarkable insight into the working of random forest and tree-based methods in general.
+In a seminal paper, \cite{biau2012analysis} analyzed and proved nonasymptotic upper bounds on the MSE of a special case of the method called ``centered random forest'' (CRF), which was first introduced by \cite{breiman2004consistency}.
 The CRF uses the same training data for all trees, the feature to split at each node is selected randomly with predefined probabilities, and each tree is split until a fixed depth.
 More recently, \cite{klusowski2021sharp} further improved the rate in the MSE bound for this method.
+For the SRF, \cite{scornet2015consistency} proved consistency of estimating the mean function with an additional assumption of an additive regression model.
+More recently, \cite{klusowski2024large} showed consistency can be achieved even in the high-dimensional case, when the number of feature grows exponentially as sample size.